-The net pension liability of the Council as at 31st March 2015 was calculated in accordance with the requirements of International Accounting Standard 19 (IAS 19) and amounts to £115.549 million which is an increase of £35.128 million from 31st March 2014.
-The main reason for this is the result of a reduction in the net discount rate over the period.
+The net pension liability of the Council as at 31st March 2016 was calculated in accordance with the requirements of International Accounting Standard 19 (IAS 19) and amounts to £68.146 million which is a decrease of £47.404 million from 31st March 2015.
+The main reason for this is the result of an increase in the net discount rate over the period.
 IAS 19 is based on the principle that an organisation should account for retirement benefits at the point at which it commits to paying them, even if the actual payment will be made years into the future.

-It should be noted this is a snapshot of the position at 31st March 2015.
+It should be noted this is a snapshot of the position at 31st March 2016.
 The actuarial valuation of the Lothian Pension Fund, which takes a longer term view, will consider the appropriate employer's rates and this, together with revenues generated from the Pension Fund investments, will be used to meet the fund's commitments as they arise.
 The actuarial valuation at 31st March 2014 shows a funding level of 93% of liabilities which is a reduction from 98% funding at the last valuation at 31st March 2011.
 This has no immediate impact on the council budget until 2018/19 where a 0.5% increase in employers contribution rate is anticipated.